J. Robert Beck, MD

 Dr. Beck also helps foster academic collaboration with a wide variety of national and international universities, research institutions and oncologists.
 In addition, he has launched initiatives for more structured faculty development, mentoring, and educational activities.

 He previously served as Fox Chase's deputy director of the population science division and as vice president for information services and chief information officer.
+He has also served as the Chief Medical Officer, working with physicians and nurses to improve the delivery of clinical care in both the inpatient and outpatient departments.

 Before joining Fox Chase in 2001, Beck was vice president for information, research and planning at Baylor College of Medicine in Houston, Texas.
 He was also a professor of pathology and professor of family and community medicine there.